Home » Garden » How to Take Care of Plants While on Vacation

 • Or invest in a drip irrigation system like this one and run drip lines to containers.
 But keep in mind watering needs and group plants with similar needs on the same drip line.

-• Before watering containers, check for dryness using THIS METHOD.
+• Before watering containers, check for dryness.

 Since I started seeds indoors and have recently planted them, seedlings require more care during hot dry spells while we are away, particularly while establishing themselves.
+Much like annuals, they need to be watered and cared for regularly.
+And some seedlings will need to be staked or pinched back as they grow.

 Take care of any staking or pinching back before you leave if those seedlings need it because they can grow quickly while you are gone.

 As for watering needs, seedlings may require more coddling while they establish themselves and grow.
+They will need a proper balance of staying hydrated without overwatering.
+Understanding their needs as your climate changes is very important, or you could lose them.

 So be cognizant of the weather and their needs as they establish and mature into stronger plants.